glowbuzzer/easycat/README.md

 ```

 The example simply increments a 32-bit counter.
 An app in codesys reads this value and compares with its own
 internal counter to detect any jitter.
-On an unmodified Raspbian we see this is around 5ms dropped every 10000ms,
+On an unmodified Raspbian we see this is around 5 cycles missed every 10000ms,
-or 0.05% lost.
+or 0.05% missed cycles.